sibgit/sibgit.github.io/exercises/exercises_advanced_topics.md

 7. If everyone got a success message, it's time to **make a new release** of your work:
-    * The **First-mate** should add a **tag** named **`ready-to-sail`** on the latest commit of `main`, then push the tag to the remote with the
+    * The **First-mate** should add a **tag** named **`ready-to-sail`** on the latest commit of `main`, then push the tag to the remote:
-      command:

         ```sh
         git push --tags